pleabargain/gemini-HTML-twinkle-twinkle/readme.md

 https://github.com/pleabargain/gemini-HTML-twinkle-twinkle

-# Animated Piano Keyboard - Twinkle Twinkle Little Star
+# Responsive Animated Piano Keyboard

 ## Description

-This is a simple web application that displays a basic piano keyboard and animates the playing of "Twinkle Twinkle Little Star".
-It visually highlights the keys being pressed, shows the name of the current note, and plays the corresponding sound using the Web Audio API.
+This is an interactive web application that displays a **5-octave piano keyboard (C2-C7)** which **responds dynamically to the browser window size**.
+It animates the playing of selected melodies like "Twinkle Twinkle Little Star" and "Mary Had A Little Lamb".
+The application visually highlights the keys being pressed, shows the name of the current note, and plays the corresponding sound using the Web Audio API.
+Users can **select different songs**, **adjust the playback speed**, and **view the underlying musical data structure** for the selected piece.

 The entire application is built using vanilla HTML, CSS, and JavaScript, requiring no external libraries or frameworks.

 ## Features

-*   Visual representation of a one-octave piano keyboard (C4 to C5) with white and black keys.
+*   **Dynamically Generated Keyboard:** A 5-octave (C2-C7) keyboard is created programmatically using JavaScript.
+*   **Responsive Layout:** The piano keyboard adjusts its width to fit the browser window without requiring horizontal scrolling.
+White keys use CSS Flexbox, and black key positions are dynamically calculated.
+*   **Song Selection:** A dropdown menu allows users to choose from available melodies.
+*   **Playback Speed Control:** A slider allows adjusting the playback speed from slow (0.25x) to fast (2.5x).
-*   Animation highlighting the keys sequentially as "Twinkle Twinkle Little Star" plays.
+*   **Visual Animation:** Keys are highlighted sequentially as the selected melody plays.
-*   Display area showing the name of the note currently being played (e.g., "C4", "G4").
+*   **Note Display:** Shows the name of the note currently being played (e.g., "C4", "G4").
-*   Audio playback of the notes using the Web Audio API's OscillatorNode.
+*   **Audio Playback:** Plays the notes using the Web Audio API's OscillatorNode, respecting the selected playback speed.
-*   A "Play" button to initiate the song animation and audio.
+*   **View Music Data:** Displays the raw JSON data for the currently selected song in a formatted view, updating automatically on selection change.
-*   Built purely with vanilla HTML, CSS, and JavaScript.
+*   **Pure Vanilla JS:** Built entirely with standard HTML, CSS, and JavaScript.

 ## Demo